bill sample

 F - Your charge details / breakdown of charges:

 • Cooperative Services and Fees - This component allows us to generate sufficient revenue to cover our fixed costs.
 Fixed costs are those that we incur annually no matter what, such as interest and principal on long term debt, insurance, employee wages and benefits, equipment, trucks, tools, and rebuilding of the distribution system, to name a few.
+The Economic Development Adder is utilized to invest in our local community, with the objective of increasing sales for the cooperative to stabilize electric rates for our members.

 • Other Fees and Charges – This includes the required State of Ohio kWh tax and can also include Operation Round Up your (bill was automatically rounded up to the next highest dollar, and that amount is then deposited into a separate account.
 These funds are used as charitable contributions to qualifying community groups and individuals in our area needing assistance), security lights, load control credits, etc.